Beginner surf guide

 Board and safety call

 A soft-top is still the default.
 Only move into a hard longboard when the surfer can control trim, stop cleanly, and avoid drift around other learners.
-Bigger exposed days can turn a beginner board into a liability fast on Long Island because paddling back in and clearing the inside takes more judgment than the forecast headline suggests.
+Body surfing and boogie boarding first are legitimate prep on Long Island because they teach shorebreak timing and where to be in the water before standing up enters the picture.
+Bigger exposed days can turn a beginner board into a liability fast because paddling back in and clearing the inside takes more judgment than the forecast headline suggests.

 Local read before you drive

-Be explicit about Montauk.
-Ditch Plains can be a useful advanced-progressing reference, but it is not the core beginner recommendation and Turtle Cove should stay out of learner guidance entirely.
-If the obvious Long Beach or Rockaway call looks too big, closey, or crowded, the honest move is to skip the session instead of forcing a famous-name check.
+If you do not even own a board yet, Long Beach is the easiest place to call a school and book an adult lesson before you overthink spot hierarchy.
+Robert Moses is the cleaner self-practice backup when you just want reps on a big floaty board without forcing a crowded lineup.
+Smith Point can be the closest ocean option for some surfers, but proximity alone should not outrank crowd, shorebreak, and cleanup factor.
+Be explicit about Montauk: Ditch Plains can be a useful advanced-progressing reference, but it is not the core beginner recommendation and Turtle Cove should stay out of learner guidance entirely.
+If the obvious Long Beach or Robert Moses call looks too big, closey, or crowded, the honest move is to skip the session instead of forcing a famous-name check.

 Nearby backup spots